IanMarteens/Austra/README.md

 It has three main components:
 * Austra.Library
 * Austra.Parser
-* Ostara (a WPF application for using the language)
+* AUSTRA (a WPF application for using the language)

 The library has been designed both for direct use and for using it through a simple formula-oriented language.